stepzen-dev/examples/with-apollo/getting-started/README.md

 ```

 `rover subgraph introspect` pulls the subgraph's federation schema from
-the deployed customers endpoint.
+the deployed `customers` endpoint.

 `rover subgraph publish` publishes the definition of the `customers` subgraph
-into the super-graph's schema.
+into the `lynx` supergraph's schema.

 ## Returns subgraph